-First, many older high-net-worth-individual clients don’t see the need for digitization; in many cases they’re actually pushing against it.
+First, many older high-net-worth-individual clients don’t quite see the need for digitization; in many cases, they’re actually pushing against it.
 That in turn makes those clients’ money managers reluctant to make big, sudden changes.

 Second, risk aversion is woven into the DNA of wealth managers, a logical stance to take given the stakes involved in managing millions (or even hundreds of millions) of dollars.
 Making any big change to the way they do business can thus cause trepidation.

 Third, abandoning legacy systems for new forms of technology is usually very costly, and many wealth managers focus more on the challenges they face today, rather than tomorrow.

 Finally, the financial industry deals with more regulation than virtually any other sector.
 Making any major change can raise the suspicion of regulators, something wealth managers obviously don’t want to do.

 These are all reasonable arguments for moving slowly to make dramatic changes.
 Nonetheless, the reasons in favor of digitization outweigh those against it.
 Wealth management firms and advisors who go all in and commit to digitization gain benefits ranging from greater efficiency to lower operating costs, increased customer satisfaction to higher revenue.

 Some of the most important emerging technologies that are changing the wealth management industry are blockchain, artificial intelligence/machine learning, and the cloud.